Undergraduate Research Opportunity for Students

 The IRES program specifically targets U.S. science and engineering students from underrepresented populations, and this research program in particular seeks to foster increased representation of students of Native American heritage in geoscience.
 We also strongly encourage first-generation college students to apply.
-The program will involve travel to France for the field program (mid may-mid June), and follow-up work for preparation of results (more info TBD).
+The program will involve travel to France for the field program (May-June), and follow-up work for preparation of results (more info TBD).
 Please note that this is the last run of the program (2021), and accepted students from 2020 (canceled) will be given priority.

 About The Research